-We had several squadrons of the Caribou's at Cam Ranh.
+We had several squadrons of the Caribou's at Cam Ranh Bay.

 When she came over us I heard the one good 1450 hp Pratt and Whitney running smooth.
-The pilot was compensating for the one engine landing he was doing great.
-Briefly one wing rose and the tail swung to the side slightly but by some miracle he righted her and set down very gently.
+The pilot was compensating for the one-engine landing and was doing great.
+Briefly, one wing rose and the tail swung to the side slightly but by some miracle he righted her and set down very gently.
 I told Ray to fall in behind her.